 If your child is about six months or older, gaining weight as expected, and your doctor says you’re okay to end nighttime feeds, then go ahead and give it a shot!
 Sounds easy, right?
 Check, check, check!

 But….
-For so many babies that doesn’t seem to be the case.
+For so many babies it is not that simple.
 You might be wondering, “But my 9 month old wakes two or three times for a feed – why hasn’t she stopped waking for those feeds?”

 The Long Answer

-Metabolically, if your child is healthy and at least 13 lbs/5.8 kg, they can drop the feed.
-This usually is around the 6 month age but can come earlier or later (using weight is the more appropriate measure here).
+Metabolically, if your child is healthy and at least 13 lbs/5.8 kg, they can drop all night time feeds.
+This usually is around 6 months of age but can come earlier or later (using weight is the more appropriate measure here).

 Feeding and/or nursing to sleep is just about the biggest sleep prop I see as a sleep consultant.
 People don’t usually think of it as a “sleep prop” because of how natural and necessary it is.
 They tend to associate the term with pacifiers, mobiles, and crib aquariums.
 But a sleep prop is really anything external that your baby relies on in order to get to sleep.

 So if you’re still feeding your baby to sleep at bedtime, chances are, they are waking multiple times a night looking for that feed (regardless of hunger level).

 “But I’m not!”
 I can hear you saying.
 “I put him to bed while he’s still awake, and he falls asleep independently!
 No props, no nothing!
 But he still wakes up three times a night looking to eat!”